apache/flink-kubernetes-operator/docs/content.zh/docs/operations/plugins.md

     ```
    The `Context` exposes the current and computed target parallelism, the number of key groups or source partitions, the input ship strategies, the `JobAutoScalerContext`, the per-vertex evaluated metrics, the job topology, and the prefix-stripped per-mode `Configuration` (`getModeConfiguration()`).
 The autoscaler calls `align` only when `isApplicable(Context)` returns true.
 That method defaults to keyBy (hash) vertices and to partitioned sources that report a partition count (Kafka and Pulsar do by default), and a custom mode can override it to widen the scope, for example to align custom partitioned vertices.

-2. Create the service definition file `org.apache.flink.autoscaler.alignment.AlignmentMode` in `META-INF/services`:
+2. Create the service definition file `org.apache.flink.autoscaler.alignment.ParallelismAlignmentMode` in `META-INF/services`:
     ```text
     org.apache.flink.autoscaler.alignment.CustomAlignmentMode
     ```

 3. Use the Maven tool to package the project and generate the custom alignment mode JAR.

 4. Select the custom mode by name and point it at your implementation class.
-Any other `job.autoscaler.scaling.alignment.mode.<name>.*` entries are passed to the mode (prefix-stripped) through `Context#getModeConfiguration()`:
+Any other `job.autoscaler.scaling.parallelism-alignment.mode.<name>.*` entries are passed to the mode (prefix-stripped) through `Context#getModeConfiguration()`:
     ```yaml
-    job.autoscaler.scaling.alignment.mode: custom-mode
+    job.autoscaler.scaling.parallelism-alignment.mode: custom-mode
-    job.autoscaler.scaling.alignment.mode.custom-mode.class: org.apache.flink.autoscaler.alignment.CustomAlignmentMode
+    job.autoscaler.scaling.parallelism-alignment.mode.custom-mode.class: org.apache.flink.autoscaler.alignment.CustomAlignmentMode
-    job.autoscaler.scaling.alignment.mode.custom-mode.min-parallelism: 4
+    job.autoscaler.scaling.parallelism-alignment.mode.custom-mode.min-parallelism: 4
     ```
    {{< hint info >}}
    The `<name>` is any identifier you choose. `custom-mode` is used here, but `CUSTOM_MODE` or any other style works just as well.
-It is matched exactly, including case, so the value of `scaling.alignment.mode` and the `<name>` in `scaling.alignment.mode.<name>.class` must be identical.
+It is matched exactly, including case, so the value of `scaling.parallelism-alignment.mode` and the `<name>` in `scaling.parallelism-alignment.mode.<name>.class` must be identical.
 As a result, `CUSTOM_MODE` and `custom-mode` are two different modes, not aliases.
 The only reserved names are the built-ins (`BALANCED`, `EVENLY_SPREAD`, `OFF`), which always resolve to the built-in modes regardless of any configured class.
    {{< /hint >}}

 5. Deploy the mode.